RadeelAhmad/my-portfolio/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 > Important!!!
 Forestry is going to be discontinued on April 22nd, 2023.
 You can [read their announcement](https://forestry.io/blog/forestry.io-end-of-life/) for more info.

-In this article, I will explain step by step process of connecting AstroPaper theme with the Forestry headless CMS.
+In this article, I will explain step by step process of connecting your website theme with the Forestry headless CMS.
 So, let's get started 🎉

 ## Table of contents